Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Adversarial training

 The TTAs were generated on the CPU alone.
 After generated them, we fed them to the DNNs with a single forward pass (of 256 TTAs).

 The random forest classifier was trained using 20 threads of Intel Xeon Silver 4114 CPU.

-\section{Adversarial Training}
+\section{Adversarial training}

-{C\arabic{table}} We trained some TRADES models for fewer train epochs since we observed this yields more robust classifiers.
-The normal and adversarial accuracies on CIFAR-10, CIFAR-100, SVHN, and Tiny ImageNet trained on Resnet-34 using TRADES , is shown in Table~C1.
-The attacks listed in the table are PGD($L_\infty, \epsilon=0.01$), PGD($L_\infty, \epsilon=0.031$), and CW($L_\infty, \epsilon=0.031$) attacks defined in Section~4 in the main paper, abbreviated to PGD$^1$, PGD$^2$, and CW$_{L_\infty}$, respectively.

-Based on these results we trained all the adversarial robust TRADES DNN with 100, 100, 100, and 300 epochs for CIFAR-10, CIFAR-100, SVHN, and TIny ImageNet, respectively.
+{D\arabic{table}} We trained some TRADES models for fewer train epochs since we observed this yields more robust classifiers.
+The normal and adversarial accuracies on CIFAR-10, CIFAR-100, SVHN, and Tiny ImageNet trained on Resnet-34 using TRADES , is shown in Table~\ref{table:trades_epochs}.
+The attacks listed in the table are PGD($L_\infty, \epsilon=0.01$), PGD($L_\infty, \epsilon=0.031$), and CW($L_\infty, \epsilon=0.031$), which are defined in Section~4 in the main paper, abbreviated to PGD$^1$, PGD$^2$, and CW$_{L_\infty}$, respectively.
+Based on these results we trained all the adversarial robust TRADES DNN with 100, 100, 100, and 300 epochs for CIFAR-10, CIFAR-100, SVHN, and Tiny ImageNet, respectively.
 The only exception was training Tiny ImageNet on Resnet-101 with TRADES which was very time consuming, therefore we trained it only for 100 epochs instead of 300 epochs.

+We trained the VAT models with the same number of epochs as the vanilla Resnets: 300, 300, 200, and 300 epochs for CIFAR-10, CIFAR-100, SVHN, and Tiny ImageNet, respectively.
+Unlike TRADES, the VAT robustness did not degrade in the late epochs, as shown in Table~\ref{table:vat_epochs}.

+To optimize the VAT training, we set $\alpha=1$ as suggested in \cite{Virtual_Adversarial_Training}, and experimented with different values of $\epsilon$, as listed in Table~\ref{table:vat_epsilons}.
+Based on these results, we chose to optimize VAT for max robustness on PGD$^2$ and thus selected $\epsilon$=1, 1, 3, 1 for CIFAR-10, CIFAR-100, SVHN, and Tiny ImageNet, respectively.

-\section{Alternative Classifiers}
+\section{Alternative classifiers}

-{D\arabic{table}} We tested three different simple models instead of our random forest classifier in KATANA: Logistic regression, linear SVM, and SVM with an RBF kernel.
+{E\arabic{table}} We tested three different simple models instead of our random forest classifier in ARF: Logistic regression, linear SVM, and SVM with an RBF kernel.
 Since our datasets are multi class, we set the classification strategy to be one-vs-rest.
-Table~D1 shows results of normal and adversarial accuracies on CIFAR-10, trained on Resnet-34, and attacked by PGD$^1$, PGD$^2$, CW$_{L_2}$, and CW$_{L_\infty}$.
+Table~\ref{table:lr_and_svm} shows results of normal and adversarial accuracies on CIFAR-10, trained on Resnet-34, and attacked by all the non adaptive attacks described in Section~4 in the main paper.

-We observe that the random forest classifier achieves much better performance than the linear classifiers, and it is slightly better than SVM with RBF kernel.
+We observe that the random forest classifier achieves much better performance than the linear classifiers, and overall it is slightly better than SVM with RBF kernel.
+In addition, the ARF achieves the highest normal accuracy among all the classifiers we tested.
 Since SVM with RBF has approximately the same computation run time as random forest, there is no reason to favor it over random forest.